trickstercache/trickster/docs/range_request.md

 Trickster currently does not support revalidation based on `If-Range` request headers, for use with partial download resumptions by clients.  `If-Range` headers are simply ignored by Trickster and passed through to the origin, which can result in unexpected behavior with the Trickster cache for that object.

- We plan to provide full support for `If-Range` as part of the Trickster 1.0 GA Release.
+ We plan to provide full support for `If-Range` as part of Trickster 1.1 or 1.2.

 ## RangeSim